 Preparing for Transport and Recovery

-(1) Prepare the vehicle in which you will transport the cat.
-Before you put the trap in the vehicle, put plastic down with several layers of newspaper on top to absorb any urine, feces etc.
+(1) Prepare the vehicle in which you will transport the cat by putting down plastic or puppy-pee-pads to absorb any urine, feces etc.

 (2) Prepare the area where you will keep the cat prior to surgery and for recovery after.